 Autism (also known as Autism Spectrum Disorder or ASD) is a complex neurological developmental disability characterized by significant challenges with social interaction, communication, and restricted repetitive behaviors.
 Signs of Autism usually appear in early childhood between the ages of 2 and 3, but certain developmental delays can lead to a diagnosis as early as 18 months.
 Autism Spectrum Disorder has no single cause and there is no cure, but research shows that early intervention is key and leads to positive outcomes in life for people with ASD.

 Because Autism is a spectrum disorder, each individual child will communicate, interact, behave, and learn in ways that are different from others.
 Learning, thinking, and problem-solving abilities will range from severely challenged or gifted.
-A child that is non-verbal and that has a difficult time learning will usually be considered severely challenged (low functioning) and will require more help in their daily lives.
+A child that is non-verbal, and that has a troublesome time learning will usually be considered severely challenged (low functioning) and will require more help in their daily lives.
 A child that learns quickly (high functioning) will require less help, but will have trouble communicating and adjusting to social situations.

 Children with ASD might show these signs: